Locating the center of a hole is a complex process if you are using analog measuring tools.

 The Probe pins on our 4-Axis CNC Motherboard, like the pins for the terminal switches, are opto isolated to keep away any external electromagnetic interference so you will not need anything extra to your wiring.

-Note: You can use 3D Touch Probes in NO (Normally Open) and NC (Normally Close) mode.
+Note: You can use 3D Touch Probes in NC (Normally Close) or NO (Normally Open) mode.

 We recommend using NC as it has much better and safer behavior.